pandas-dev/pandas/doc/source/user_guide/basics.rst

 .. versionadded:: 1.1.0

-Sorting by index also supports a ``key`` parameter that takes a callable function to apply to the index being sorted. for `MultiIndex` objects, the key is applied per-level to the levels specified by `level`.
+Sorting by index also supports a ``key`` parameter that takes a callable function to apply to the index being sorted.
+For `MultiIndex` objects, the key is applied per-level to the levels specified by `level`.

 .. ipython:: python